 Being and Everythingness

-I’m picturing some random point of view situated out in space at a distance from the earth that enables me to see all the signals, networks, grids, rays, pulses, flora and fauna that envelop the planet.
-What a remarkable vibrant glow it is.
+I’m dreaming that I’m floating at some random point out in space at a distance from the earth that enables me to see all the signals, networks, grids, rays, pulses, flora and fauna that envelop the planet.

-I imagine all of this as a single machine: an orb racing through the vacuum of space.
-The only boundary, if there truly is one, is its epidermal surface.
-Conceptions of immersion and embeddedness are useless here, everything and everyone is intrinsic to the orb.
+In my dream all of this is a single machine: an orb racing through the vacuum of space.
+The only boundary, if there truly is one, is the orb’s epidermal surface.

-I mean, when pushed to the ground, called a faggot, and beaten with a baseball bat, it really fuckin hurts.
-For a moment, the sense of a body likely seems more real, more visceral than computer code.
-In spite of this, even if disconnected from the orb for a moment, the trauma quickly reunites avatar and corporeal body and imbues that blended being with an extreme sense of urgency.
+Suddenly I’m pushed to the ground, called a faggot, and beaten with a baseball bat.
+It really fuckin hurts.
+In that moment, the sense of a physical body seems more real, more visceral than computer code.

-Perhaps this blended being is a more vital political agent than I initially imagined.
-We are bodies that demand autonomy and empathy and want to fight back; reality impels us.
-Yet, at the same time, we can mine the orb’s interconnectivity to explore how it feels to inhabit the lives of “others” and envision alternate subjectivities.
+I’m a body that demands autonomy and empathy and wants to fight back; physicality compels me.
+At the same time, the orb’s vast interconnectivity, its singularity, allows me to explore and inhabit the lives of others and envision alternate subjectivities.

-Let’s make the leap and agree that our bodies and experiences are real and also agree that we are integral parts of a unified ecosystem.
 If we are at once one and all, we have a responsibility to both.

 ___________________________________